KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

 Problem set 2

-camel.py, implement a program that prompts the user for the name of a variable in camel case and outputs the corresponding name in snake case.
-Assume that the user’s input will indeed be in camel case.
+camel.py, implements a program that prompts the user for the name of a variable in camel case and outputs the corresponding name in snake case.
+It assumes that the user’s input will indeed be in camel case.